-Thus, during this reporting period take of Barton Springs salamander (BSS) is estimated to have been 46 and take of Austin blind salamander (ABS) is estimated to have been 10, using the prescribed methodology.
-We estimate that the negative effects, and thus the nature of take, were likely behavioral in nature.
-These amounts of take are added to the previously reported cumulative take amounts, resulting in new cumulative take amounts of 46 for BSS and 10 for ABS.
+The estimated take number is derived by the number of months (0.00 months in this case) multiplied by each take factor for each species (Table 7; Circumstance B).
+Thus, during this reporting period take of BSS is estimated to have been 2 and take of ABS is estimated to have been 0, using the prescribed methodology.
+We assume that the negative effects were likely behavioral.
+These amounts of take are added to the previously reported cumulative take amounts, resulting in new cumulative take amounts of 48 for BSS and 10 for ABS.
 For comparison, the authorized total cumulative take estimates for BSS and ABS during the 20-year permit term are 20,200 and 4,260, respectively.
-This represents 0.2% authorized total.
+This represents 0.2% of the authorized total.